A Design Space for Multiscale Visualization: The Design Space

 \textbf{Mode} is a subdimension that describes how navigation is done, whether through physically moving oneself or by digitally navigating via computer input devices.
 If there is no navigation in an example, we left the \textbf{mode} cell blank.

 {\textit{Physical.}} In some navigable visualizations, users control the navigation by physically moving their body.
-Visitors to the University Timeline Walk \cite{university2022universitytimelinewalk}, a timeline of Earth's history embedded in the ground at a university local to the authors, \textit{pan} across the timeline by physically moving so they can view the next pieces of information.
-Large Viewing Vis, a technique that uses a large screen with visible features at many levels and that requires users to move closer to to see smaller features, has users both \textit{pan} and \textit{zoom} physically.
+Large Viewing Vis \cite{isenberg2013largeviewingvis}, a technique that uses a large screen with visible features at many levels and that requires users to move closer to to see smaller features illustrated in Figure~\ref{fig:example-superfig}\subfiglargevis, has users both \textit{pan} and \textit{zoom} physically.
+Tangible Views, where a user physically moves a tablet-like device around a separate, larger screen are another example of the \textit{physical} \textbf{Mode} \cite{spindler2010tangible}.

 {\textit{Digital.}} Virtual visualizations are controlled by an input device such as computer mice, keyboards, or touch screens.
-Interactive Multilevel is an example of a visualization where navigation is controlled by a mouse.
-FingerGlass \cite{kaser2011fingerglass}, a technique for digital geographic maps with pinch to zoom mechanics, used touch screens for navigation.
-Universcale \cite{nikon2023universcale}, a visualization where the user scrolls through different objects on different scales, relies on a device that can scroll, such as a mouse with a scroll wheel.
+Users of Mandelbrot Explorer use the mouse to select a region to zoom in to next.